-8.6 Part II Plan for the Windfields Planning Area (OPA 89) 8.6.1 General Policies 8.6.1.1 The Part II Plan for the Windfields Planning Area, hereafter referred "Windfields Part II Plan", forms part of the Oshawa Official Plan, he referred to as the "Part I Plan".
-8.6.1.2 The area outlined on Schedule "A" - Windfields Land Use and Roa attached hereto and forming part of the Windfields Part II Plan, con the Windfields Planning Area and shall be subject to the policies of Windfields Part II Plan. stitutes 8.6.1.3 The Windfields Planning Area consists of approximately 525 hectar (1,297 ac.) of land generally bounded by the north limit of Conlin R south, the west top-of-bank of the West Branch of the Oshawa Crewest, the south limit of the hydro corridor, and the lands designated Industrial in the Part I Plan on the north and the east top-of-bank of Branch of the Oshawa Creek on the east. oad on the ek on the d as 8.6.1.4 The Windfields Planning Area is anticipated to accommodate a pla population of approximately 13,000 people associated with areas of as Residential.
-This planned population does not include the population generated by potential residential uses permitted in the areas designanced Commercial Centre - Main or the future resident student properties of the University of Ontario Institute of Technology and College. lesignated lation gnated as population 8.6.1.5 The Windfields Planning Area shall be developed as a mixed use of integrating major residential, commercial and institutional compone with the necessary community support facilities such as schools, paspace and other commercial and community facilities. nts along 8.6.1.6 The Windfields Part II Plan was prepared on the basis of extensive consultation and comprehensive land use planning, commercial, environmental management, stormwater management, transportation municipal servicing studies.
-8.6.1.7 For the purposes of the Windfields Part II Plan, references made to designated" shall mean the areas designated on Schedule "A" - W Land Use and Road Plan.
-8.6.1.8 The Windfields Planning Area shall be developed generally in account with Schedule "A" - Windfields Land Use and Road Plan and Sche Windfields Environmental Management Plan.
-8.6.1.9 The Windfields Part II Plan refines and complements the policies of Plan.
-The detailed policies in the Windfields Part II Plan is silest policies in the Part I Plan.
-Where the Windfields Part II Plan is silest policies in the Part II Plan. rcede the matters contained in the Part I Plan, the relevant policies of the Part I Plan shall apply to the Windfields Planning Area.
+8.6 Part II Plan for the Windfields Planning Area

+- 8.6.1.1 The Part II Plan for the Windfields Planning Area, hereafter referred to as the "Windfields Part II Plan", forms part of the Oshawa Official Plan, hereafter referred to as the "Part I Plan". - 8.6.1.2 The area outlined on Schedule "A" Windfields Land Use and Road Plan, attached hereto and forming part of the Windfields Part II Plan, constitutes the Windfields Planning Area and shall be subject to the policies of the Windfields Part II Plan.
+(OPA 179) - 8.6.1.3 The Windfields Planning Area consists of approximately 525 hectares (1,297 ac.) of land generally bounded by the north limit of Conlin Road on the south, the west top-of-bank of the West Branch of the Oshawa Creek on the west, the south limit of the hydro corridor, and the lands designated as Industrial in the Part I Plan on the north and the east top-of-bank of the East Branch of the Oshawa Creek on the east.
+(OPA 179) - 8.6.1.4 The Windfields Planning Area is anticipated to accommodate a planned population of approximately 13,000 people associated with areas designated as Residential.
+This planned population does not include the population generated by potential residential uses permitted in the areas designated as Planned Commercial Centre Main or the future resident student population generated by the University of Ontario Institute of Technology and Durham College.
+(OPA 179) - 8.6.1.5 The Windfields Planning Area shall be developed as a mixed use community, integrating major residential, commercial and institutional components along with the necessary community support facilities such as schools, parks, open space and other commercial and community facilities. - 8.6.1.6 The Windfields Part II Plan was prepared on the basis of extensive public consultation and comprehensive land use planning, commercial, environmental management, stormwater management, transportation and municipal servicing studies. - 8.6.1.7 For the purposes of the Windfields Part II Plan, references made to "Areas designated" shall mean the areas designated on Schedule "A" Windfields Land Use and Road Plan. - 8.6.1.8 The Windfields Planning Area shall be developed generally in accordance with Schedule "A" Windfields Land Use and Road Plan and Schedule "B" Windfields Environmental Management Plan. - 8.6.1.9 The Windfields Part II Plan refines and complements the policies of the Part I Plan.
+The detailed policies in the Windfields Part II Plan shall supercede the policies in the Part I Plan.
+Where the Windfields Part II Plan is silent on matters contained in the Part I Plan, the relevant policies of the Part I Plan shall apply to the Windfields Planning Area.
 Where a list of permitted uses within a land use designation provided in the Windfields Part II Plan expands, contracts or further details permitted uses listed in the Part I Plan, the permitted uses shall be those contained in the Windfields Part II Plan.